Mumford and Sons used to be her backing band... then they got famous instead. Now Laura's becoming more famous, however

 This is the one of the most awesome pieces of music that ever was or ever will be produced by humankind.
 Listen through once, then listen again when you've found a translation for the lyrics.
 The music is awesome, and the message is awesome.
 Tikvah wins.
-Also, it's the Crowning Music of Awesome for Subliminal and The Shadow themselves, along with the entire TACT Family.
+Also, it's Awesome Music for Subliminal and The Shadow themselves, along with the entire TACT Family.

 As is this, no wonder it was covered as an Easily Forgettable song by Dj Sammy.

 With many people consider music was an important weapon against South Africa's system of apartheid, the protest song "Sun City" by Artists against Apartheid is a powerful moment when a good portion of American and European pop stars musically declared their refusal to play at one of that nation's largest resorts while that tyranny prevailed.
 Imagine of this line in The Eighties were money was supposed to run supreme while about principles about justice were sneered at: "You can't buy me/I don't care what care what you pay!/So don't ask me, Sun City/Cause I ain't going to play!"

 Not only that, but they also made a piece of music that in its own right is TOTALLY.
 KICK.
 ASS.
 It's a grand all-inclusive alternate universe where Miles Davis is rubbing elbows with Grandmaster Flash, Jefferson Browne jammed with Joan Baez, and Lou Reed and Joey Ramone cavorted with the Fat Boys and Bono and the P-Funk Allstars.